Adi142857/Discord-bot/README.md

 # Discord-bot
 A bot made by repl.it and py.
 MAinly an encouragment bot.
-Have fun when you get depressed
+Have fun when you get depressed :D

 ## Preview of the bot